Menu

 Partnerships Make MMO Possible

 Through partnerships with the Robert C. Byrd Center for Rural Health, Marshall University School of Pharmacy, Cabell-Huntington Coalition for the Homeless/ Harmony House, the Cabell-Huntington Health Department, Ebenezer Medical Outreach, and the Bright Clinic, we have treated more than 3,100 patients.
-Under the supervision of family medicine physicians, Dr. Charles Clements and Dr. Katherine Steele, the MMO goal is to establish primary care as well as take care of other minor medical problems for the patients who present each month.
+Under the supervision of family medicine physician Dr. Katherine Steele, the MMO goal is to link patients to primary care in the area as well as take care of other minor medical problems for the patients who present each month.

 Since 2011, we’ve expanded services to meet the needs of those we serve.
-In addition to over-the-counter medications, prescriptions are filled under the supervision of Pharmacist, Dr. Robert Stanton.
-An eye screening station is also available through our partnership with Marshall Eye Surgeons.
+An eye screening station is available through our partnership with Marshall Eye Surgeons.
 The screening station is run by students in the ophthalmology interest group.
 Patients are screened for eye changes caused by diabetes and hypertension, minor eye problems are treated and patients are examined and provided free reading glasses or scheduled for an appointment at the refraction clinic to obtain prescription glasses to meet their needs.

 Learning through Leadership

-Beyond providing a necessary service, MMO is a chance for students to develop leadership skills that they can take with them into their careers as physicians.
-Medical students, pharmacy students, residents and attending physicians provide clinical services, while long-term volunteers register the patients and provide needed items like coats, blankets, snacks, water and hygiene items.
-Building rapport and meeting their immediate needs is important in gaining the trust of this population.
+Beyond providing a necessary service, MMO offers a chance for students to develop leadership skills that they can take with them into their careers as physicians.
+Medical students, in collaboration with the Marshall University schools of pharmacy, psychology, physical therapy among others provide clinical and social services, and provide needed items like coats, blankets, snacks, water and hygiene items.